-Since the .animate() method calls are made on different elements, they happen simultaneously rather than being queued.
-And, since the calls do not specify a duration, they all use the new default duration of 250 milliseconds.
+As the .animate() calls are made on different elements, they happen simultaneously rather than being queued.
+Moreover, as the calls do not specify duration, they all use the new default duration of 250 milliseconds.

 When another member is clicked, we want to hide the previously displayed one.
-We can easily track which details are currently on the screen with the use of a class:
+We can easily track which details are currently on the screen with the use of a class as follows:

 '''

 var $member = $(this);

 if ($member.hasClass('active')) {

-return;

-}

 '''